Syphilitic aseptic meningitis

 Go to the emergency room or call the local emergency number (such as 911) if you have seizures.

-Call your health care provider if you have a severe headache with fever or other symptoms, especially if you have a history of syphilis infection.
+Call your provider if you have a severe headache with fever or other symptoms, especially if you have a history of syphilis infection.

-Proper treatment and follow-up of primary syphilis infections will reduce your risk of developing this type of meningitis.
+Proper treatment and follow-up of syphilis infections will reduce the risk of developing this type of meningitis.

-If you are sexually active, practice safe sex and always use condoms.
+If you are sexually active, practice safer sex and always use condoms.

 All pregnant women should be screened for syphilis.